Morozzzko/Morozzzko.github.io/_drafts/2019-05-06-upgrading-dry-gems.md

 I've got 15 gems, but I only care about four of them: monads, types, struct and validation.
 Since monads are up-to-date, I'm only going to talk about types, struct and validation.

-My goals:

-- Figure out what we need to update in our code to new gems
-- Get a code that won't crash.
-Tests might fail and logic may break though
+In this post, I'll try to give a step-by-step guide that will _simplify_ the upgrading process.
+It won't give a 100% working solutions, but it will probably save you a couple of hours.

+**Note**.
+I use macOS with GNU sed (`gsed`) instead of built-in `sed` command.
+So if you want to follow my instructions, install it via `brew install gnu-sed`.
+Since I'm using [fish](https://fishshell.com/) instead of `bash` / `zsh`, some commands might need slight modifications to work.

 ## dry-validation to dry-schema

-The gem we knew as `dry-validation` has evolved from a complex schema validation & coercion to a high-level contracts DSL with complex domain logic.
+The gem we knew as `dry-validation` has evolved from a complex schema validation & coercion into a high-level contract DSL with domain logic.

 Meanwhile, it has become so complex they decided to break it down into two gems: dry-validation and [dry-schema](https://solnic.codes/2019/01/31/introducing-dry-schema/).
-The latter provides the old functionality of `dry-validation` — all the schema validations, coercions, and they fixed _all_ known issues.
-So, essentially, all I need is to switch to dry-schema and update it.
+The latter provides the old functionality of `dry-validation` — the schema validations, coercions, and they fixed _all_ known issues. `dry-validation` adds domain rules and validations on top of that.

-Here's the list of atomic steps: you can deploy your application after each.
-FIXME: it's probably false, step 2 is getting TOO MASSIVE
+I don't want to go around and update everything manually, so I'm going to replace `dry-validation` with `dry-schema` as much as I can, and manually refactor the rest.

 **Step 1**.
 Upgrade dry-validation to `0.13`.
 It's the last version before the switch, so if your builds pass — you're good to go.
 You'll have to update dry-types to `0.14` too.